 All parents will have a different relationship with their child’s school.
 This relationship isn’t just about direct contact with the school, but also includes relationships with other parents, your child’s friends and teachers.
 The parent-school relationship might change as your child gets older, or when things change at work or at home.

-Parent-teacher interviews at primary school, parent-teacher interviews at secondary school and student reports are the main contact for lots of parents to find out how their child’s education is going.
-They can be a great way of getting all the important people – you, the teacher and your child – talking together.
+Parent-teacher interviews at primary school and parent-teacher interviews at secondary school are one of the main ways that many parents find out how their child’s education is going.
+Interviews can be a great way of getting all the important people – you, the teacher and your child – talking together.

-By including your child, you’re helping him negotiate learning tasks and get involved in monitoring and reflecting on his achievements and progress.
+By including your child, you’re helping him negotiate learning tasks and get involved in monitoring and reflecting on his achievements, progress and goals.
 If you need to discuss topics that aren’t appropriate for your child to hear, you could set up a meeting for another time.

 You don’t have to wait for a parent-teacher interview, especially if you need to talk about something that affects your child’s wellbeing.
 For example, it’s important for the teacher and school to know if your child has a health condition, if you’re concerned about bullying, or if there has been a change in your family, like a death, separation or divorce.